-If you have a computer (PC or Macintosh) connected to the internet, we would like to point out that it is possible for all the Global Choro Music albums (audio and scores) to:
+If you have a computer (PC or Macintosh) connected to the internet, we would like to point out that it is possible for all the Global Choro Music audios to:

 a) change the key of the song without modifying the tempo;

 b) change the tempo of the songs without modifying the key; and

 You can easily perform all these tasks without necessarily being a sound engineer.
 Check why you could be interested in changing the tempo of the songs:

 - if you wanted to study a given song in a slower tempo and then develop to the proper tempo as you got comfortable with it;